-International Paper Co. v.
+- International Paper Co. v.
 Kennedy Specialty Lumber (U.S. District Court, Eastern District of Texas).
 Represented International Paper in a complex commercial fraud and conspiracy jury trial after the principal defendant was acquitted.
-Defendants counter-claimed and demanded $140 million shortly before trial.
+Defendants counter-sued International Paper for $140 million in damages.
 More than 20,000 exhibits were introduced during the trial.
 The jury returned a $1 million verdict (the exact amount requested in closing) in favor of International Paper and rejected defendants’ counter-claim.

 Member, Virginia Bar Association

 Member, American Bar Association